dougshamoo/blog/_posts/2015-10-24-time-complexity-basics.markdown

 The big takeaway is constant time is better than linear time is better than polynomial time.

 ### Examples
-Let's get into some real life examples...
+Let's get into some real life examples.

 ##### Retrieval of value from a hash table
     /*